 The organisation admits that masculine identity can benefit men in terms of their “relational, psychological, and behavioral health outcomes” but what is particularly important for the authors to note is how “constricted notions of masculinity” worsens boys’ and men’s mental health.
 They say that boys and men believe masculinity is tied to aggression, homophobia, and misogyny, and that these ideas:

 may influence boys to direct a great deal of their energy into disruptive behaviors such as bullying, homosexual taunting, and sexual harassment rather than healthy academic and extracurricular activities.

 These harmful aspects of traditional masculinity, otherwise known as ‘toxic masculinity’, seem to impact not just other people but men themselves.
-In an article for ThriveTalk, I identified seven reasons why masculinity is causing a crisis in men’s mental health:
+There are several key reasons why masculinity is causing a crisis in men’s mental health:

 - Men believe it is extremely important to be stoic and hold back when it comes to expressing their emotions.